Get Connected - Wireless & Residence Halls

 - Once all required software has been installed, the wizard will go through the process of connecting you to the LC Secure network.
 Once connected to LC Secure, you will be directed to a webpage prompting for sign in.
 Sign into the webpage.
 If successful, you will be connected to the LC Secure wireless network and have full access to the Internet and LC services.
 You will continue to automatically connect to LC Secure with no need to login for the rest of the semester.

-- Computers that connect to the LC Secure network must have up-to-date antivirus and operating system software.
-If your software is not up-to-date, you will be notified by Safe Connect and your network access will be limited until updates have been installed.
-Visit or call the IT Help Desk if you need assistance updating your computer.
+In accordance with Lewis & Clark’s network access control policy, computers that connect to the LC Secure network must have up-to-date antivirus and operating system software.
+If your software is not up-to-date, you will be notified by Safe Connect.
+Beginning Spring 2015, computers which are out of compliance will be quarantined,unable to access the internet, until the antivirus policy is satisfied.

 Connecting with Wireless - Guests